Penmaenmawr: Governance

 There are two tiers of local government covering Penmaenmawr, at community (town) level and principal area (county borough) level: Penmaenmawr Town Council (Cyngor Tref Penmaenmawr) and Conwy County Borough Council.
 The town council is based at the Community Centre on Conwy Road.

 Administrative history

 Penmaenmawr formed part of the ancient parish of Dwygyfylchi within the historic county of Caernarfonshire.
 In 1866 the parish was made a local government district, administered by an elected local board.
 In 1890, the district's name was changed from Dwygyfylchi to Penmaenmawr.

 Such local government districts were reconstituted as urban districts under the Local Government Act 1894.
 Penmaenmawr Urban District was abolished in 1974, with its area becoming a community in the Aberconwy borough of the new county of Gwynedd.
 Further reforms in 1996 abolished the boroughs and counties created in 1974, and Penmaenmawr was placed in the new Conwy County Borough.
 For the ceremonial purposes of lieutenancy and shrievalty, Penmaenmawr remained in the preserved county of Gwynedd until 2003, when the whole of Conwy County Borough was placed in the preserved county of Clwyd.

+Education

+Ysgol Pencae provides Welsh-medium primary education to the village and the surrounding area.
+As of 2025, there were 155 pupils enrolled at the school.
+A third of pupils speak Welsh at home.